firebase/functions-samples/2nd-gen/test-functions-mocha/README.md

 # Firebase Functions Test (with mocha) - Quickstart

-This quickstart demonstrates how to run unit tests on gen-2 functions.
+This quickstart demonstrates how to run unit tests on Cloud Functions (2nd gen).

 ## Setting up the sample